zhy19950705/JS-HTML-CSS/warriorjs/zhy-beginner/README.md

 > **TIP:** No new abilities this time, but you must be careful not to rest while taking damage.
 Save a `health` variable and compare it on each turn to see if you're taking damage.

+> **CLUE:** Set `this.health` to your current health at the end of `playTurn`.
+If this is greater than your current health next turn, then you know you're taking damage and shouldn't rest.

 ### Floor Map